Nikinox/Nikinox/Sheep-Paper-Tycoon/README.md

 🚀 How to Play

-Open one of the links between https://scratch.mit.edu/projects/1321202030/ and
+Open one of the links between https://scratch.mit.edu/projects/1321202030/ or https://nikinox.itch.io/sheep-paper-tycoon

 The game will automatically start in your browser